 Treacy became Bishop of Wakefield, remaining in post until his retirement in 1976.
 He died suddenly in 1978 on Appleby Station while photographing the locomotive Evening Star.

-Treacy’s image below shows the turntable in the York engine shed – now the NRM.
+Treacy’s image below shows the turntable in the York engine shed – now the National Railway Museum.